HabanaAI/vllm-fork/README_GAUDI.md

 - `VLLM_EXPONENTIAL_BUCKETING`: if `true`, enables exponential bucket spacing instead of linear.
 The default is `true`.
 - `VLLM_HANDLE_TOPK_DUPLICATES`: if ``true`` - handles duplicates outside top-k.
 The default is `false`.
 - `VLLM_CONFIG_HIDDEN_LAYERS`: configures how many hidden layers to run in a HPUGraph for model splitting among hidden layers when TP is 1.
 It helps to improve throughput by reducing inter-token latency limitations in some models.
 The default is `1`.
-- `VLLM_SKIP_WARMUP`: if `true`, warmup is skipped.
+- `VLLM_SKIP_WARMUP`: if `true`, warm-up is skipped.
 The default is `false`.

 > [!TIP]
 > When a deployed workload does not utilize the full context that a model can handle, it is good practice to limit the maximum values upfront based on the input and output token lengths that will be generated after serving the vLLM server.
 <br><br>**Example:**<br>Let's assume that we want to deploy text generation model Qwen2.5-1.5B, which has a defined `max_position_embeddings` of 131072 (our `max_model_len`).
 At the same time, we know that our workload pattern will not use the full context length because we expect a maximum input token size of 1K and predict generating a maximum of 2K tokens as output.
 In this case, starting the vLLM server to be ready for the full context length is unnecessary.
-Instead, we should limit it upfront to achieve faster service preparation and decrease warmup time.
+Instead, we should limit it upfront to achieve faster service preparation and decrease warm-up time.
 The recommended values in this example should be:
 > - `--max_model_len`: `3072` - the sum of input and output sequences (1+2)*1024.
 > - `VLLM_PROMPT_SEQ_BUCKET_MAX`: `1024` - the maximum input token size that we expect to handle.